 - Improve circulation – I did not want to experience a blood clot after surgery.
 Blood clots are why doctors require you to wear a compression sock/sleeve after surgery (keeps the blood moving and reduces chance of clot).

-- Blood thinner – I was interested in supplements that thinned the blood to reduce swelling.
-You’ll likely be on medication for this after surgery, so speak with your doctor first.
+- Blood thinner – I was interested in supplements that thin the blood to reduce swelling.
+You’ll may be on medication for this after surgery, so speak with your doctor first.

 - Relaxation – I was in pain for a few days after surgery and wanted a supplement that would help relax my body.
 I found this in herbal teas.